-- 1. Security breaches from phishing, malware, and viruses. - 2.
-Data loss from hacking or corruption. - 3.
-Outdated software that is more vulnerable to cyber-attacks. - 4.
-Out-of-date antivirus and malware software that provides less effective protection. - 5.
-Misuse or abuse of privileges. - 6.2.2 Regardless of whether a device belongs to a member of Board member, Senior Management, IT Administrators and other user account groups with elevated privileges, by default, controls must be in place to ensure that all portable data storage media, personal computers and internet-of-things devices are prevented from accessing the FIs core network.
+- Security breaches from phishing, malware, and viruses. - Data loss from hacking or corruption. - Outdated software that is more vulnerable to cyber-attacks. - Out-of-date antivirus and malware software that provides less effective protection. - 6.2.2 Regardless of whether a device belongs to a member of the Board, senior management, IT administrators and other user account groups with elevated privileges, by default, controls must be in place to ensure that all portable data storage media, personal computers and internet-of-things devices are prevented from accessing the FI's core network.
 Prior approval of use of device and routine scanning of media should be required.

-6.2.3 Board member, Senior Management, IT Administrators and other user account groups must exercise extreme caution must be exercised when reviewing incoming emails and other forms of text messages.
-If an email or text message appears suspicious, refrain from clicking on any links, downloading attachments, or interacting with the email's contents.

-6.2.4 Board must ensure policies and procedures are in place to ensure cyber hygiene best practices are established and enforced for all users and devices.
-This must include:

-- 1. Regularly back up important data and keeping them encrypted, offline and offsite - 2.
+- 6.2.3 Board member, senior management, IT administrators and other user account groups must exercise extreme caution when reviewing incoming emails and other forms of text messages.
+If an email or text message appears suspicious, refrain from clicking on any links, downloading attachments, or interacting with the email's contents. - 6.2.4 Board must ensure policies and procedures are in place to ensure cyber hygiene best practices are established and enforced for all users and devices.
+This must include: - 1.
+Regularly backing up important data and keeping them encrypted, offline and offsite - 2.
 Enforcing lengthy and complex passwords, updated regularly - 3.
 Connecting to secure, trusted and protected Wi-Fi networks - 4.
 Enabling multi-factor authentication (MFA) where possible - 5.
 Installing the latest software patches from trusted sources - 6.
 Providing users with the minimal amount of permissions necessary for their specific job roles - 7.
 Installing reputable antivirus and anti-malware software, updated regularly - 8.
 Recognising and reporting phishing and other suspicious messages and system activity - 9.
-Be cautious about sharing personal information over the phone, email, social media and publicly - 10.
+Being cautious about sharing personal information over the phone, email, social media and publicly - 10.
 Encrypting messages, storage media and devices that contain sensitive data - 11.
-Reviewing the privacy and security settings on applications and take control of application permissions to access device features and data - 12.
-Deleting data on desktop or mobile devices before disposing, repurposing, donating, reselling, or recycle it.
+Reviewing the privacy and security settings on applications and taking control of application permissions to access device features and data . - 12.
+Deleting data on desktop or mobile devices before disposing, repurposing, donating, reselling, or recycling it.